 Trying to fall pregnant without success is more common than you think.
 In fact, about one in six Australian couples will have baby-making issues at some point in their lives.
 Seeing a fertility specialist can put you on the path to parenthood.

 Fertility is a couple’s issue.
 The causes of infertility are split equally between men and women, as well as a combination of factors on both sides of the bed.
 That means the path to parenthood involves understanding the health and medical conditions of the male and female partner, to get to the bottom of why you’re not falling pregnant.
-With support and advice from Dr Winder, who is affiliated with Genea, world leaders in fertility treatment, you might be able to start planning that baby shower after all.
+With support and advice from Dr Winder, you might be able to start planning that baby shower after all.

 When should I see a fertility specialist?

 - Under 35: when you’ve been having regular, unprotected sex for 12 months without conceiving

 - Over 35: when you’ve been having regular, unprotected sex for six months without conceiving